 Outstanding test results are rewarded with the predicate “high distinction”?
 The dictionary tells us at first instance: ‘Distinction is synonymous with difference and discrimination’.
 So, why would this word express the value of an assignment to be of high quality?

-Perhaps, the examiner was able to notice and recognise a remarkable difference between this particular work and the rest, and he states it this way, a difference worthwhile mentioning.
+Perhaps, the examiner was able to notice and recognise a remarkable difference between this particular work and the rest, and he declares it this way, a difference worthwhile mentioning.
 Referring to its true meaning, the word is ambivalent; it does not actually state the work was better.
-In certain walks of life, to be different means to be better, some people receive ‘distinctions’ for acting out of the ordinary.
+In some walks of life, to be different means to be better, some people receive ‘distinctions’ for acting out of the ordinary.